cys278/JS-Music-Player/README.md

 ## Conclusion

 This Spotify clone project is a beginner-friendly application that showcases how to build a simple music player with HTML, CSS, and JavaScript.
 It can be further extended with advanced features like playlists, search functionality, and user authentication.
+Most Interesting part is that I'm already working on that